Gettysburg College: Athletics

 Twenty-four sports programs for both men and women participate in NCAA Division III.
 Gettysburg has earned the distinction of having the best win–loss record in the Centennial Conference for the past 14 years.

-The Gettysburg College women's lacrosse team won the Division III National Championship in 2017 and 2011.

-Head football coach Barry Streeter is the winningest coach in school history as well as the longest-tenured coach in the Centennial Conference, having helmed the program since 1979.
-He is currently tied for 24th on the All-Time Division III wins list.

-The 1964 football team won the University Division of the Middle Atlantic Conference championship with a 7–2 record for the first and only time in school history.
-The 1966 football team also played in the MAC University Division and captured the coveted Lambert Cup, emblematic of northeastern collegiate supremacy, again for the first and only time in school history.
-Both teams have been inducted into the Gettysburg College Hall of Athletic Honor as Teams of Distinction.

-Twenty-five percent of Gettysburg's students participate in intercollegiate programs, which include twelve sports for men and twelve sports for women.
+About a quarter of Gettysburg's students participate in intercollegiate programs, which include twelve sports for men and twelve sports for women.
 Although the mascot for Gettysburg College is the Bullet, there is no official Bullet mascot at sporting events.
 In 2014, 1000 to 1: The Cory Weissman Story was filmed at Gettysburg College.
 Cory Weissman was a student-athlete who had a stroke before his freshman basketball season.

-The college also offers an extensive array of club, intramural, and recreational programs.
+In September 2024, the school faced controversy after a non-white member of the men's swimming team had a racial slur cut into his chest by a teammate.